-But there is a silent trap in this pattern.
+There is a silent trap in this pattern.

-The Trap: NULL != NULL
+The Trap: NULL is not a value

-The Fix: The Empty-String Sentinel
+The Fix: A Sentinel Instead of NULL

 -- ❌ The Trap (UNIQUE allows NULL and treats NULLs as distinct)